Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 Various commands allow you to check container information straight from the Docker CLI.
 The docker image list command lets you view all images running in Docker.

-To list all layers/versions linked to an image, use the image history command as follows:
+To list all layers/versions linked to an image, run the image history command as follows:

 docker image history ubuntu